Nevvulo/ionic-router-redirect-issue/README.md

 ## Reproduction
 To reproduce the problem:

+⚠️ Ensure that you first install dependencies using `npm i` and serve the app using `ionic serve`.

 1) Navigate to localhost:8100 (or the test app) in a new tab.
     This should load tab 2.
 2) Click on "Tab 1".